 This is not to suggest that higher ed should be all skills-based.
 Not at all.
 Of course, there is a need to learn how to think, analyze, and create, but not at the expense of learning how to care for yourself and others.
 And please don’t tell me that studying humanities gives you the requisite discipline for learning how to survive.
 I’ve lived on enough breakfast cereal to know the truth.

 Maybe we have it backwards.
 We ought to be preparing undergraduates for employment, offering them rigorous but focused programs in which they have a chance to learn marketable skills that will help them compete on the global stage.
 Couldn’t someone who goes on later to study Latin learn code when younger?
 This is already happening.
-There’s a good chance your Web designer is, quite literally, younger than your shoes.
-Later, the employer could expand its continuing education program to include not just the CPA exam but an MFA or a master’s degree in French Literature.
-Are the themes of King Lear, Genesis, and even House of Cards understandable to most twenty-year-olds?
+There’s a good chance your Web designer is, literally, younger than your shoes.
+Later, the employer could expand its continuing education program to include not just the CPA exam but an MFA or a master’s in French Literature.
+Are the themes of King Lear and Genesis understandable to most twenty-year-olds?
 They weren’t to me, and I was studying them with purpose and devotion.

 All of which is reminiscent of the time I sat facing an exasperated clerk at a temp agency.
 I had gone to her for help after pounding the pavement for months all over Manhattan looking for work.
 I recounted the points in my sterling resume and the penetrating insights of my essay on Whorfian semantics.
 Her only response was, “That’s nice.
 But can you type?”